floragunncom/search-guard-docs/overview.md

 * OpenSSL support
 * HTTP Proxy Authentication
-* JWT authentication (coming soon)
+* JWT authentication
 * Source code available

 ## License model

-Search Guard, including all enterprise features, can be used **free of charge for personal, non-commercial projects** as well as for **academic purposes**.
+Search Guard, including all enterprise features, can be used **free of charge for personal, non-commercial projects**.

+Search Guard is also free for **academic purposes**, but you have to grant us the permission to name your institute as reference on our website.

 In order to use the enterprise features for commercial projects, you need to obtain a license.
 For more information on enterprise licensing, see here: [Search Guard enterprise licensing](https://floragunn.com/searchguard/searchguard-license-support/).